jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://www.youtube-nocookie.com/embed/ggrkTLEfFXA" target="_blank" class="button small">Reader</a>

 _This is Louis Rossmann.
 He owns an electronics repair business.
-He's a YouTuber who teaches people how to repair electronics.
+He's also a YouTuber who teaches people how to repair electronics.
 When Louis needed a new store location, he went to a big company but got better help online from a stranger.
 All because both persons control their own software._

 ## Economic Levers of Power